cblewis/PowerShell-Scripts/README.md

 # PowerShell-Scripts
-A collection of useful PowerShell Scripts that I have written and use.
+A collection of useful PowerShell scripts that I have written and use.

 # Create URL Shortcuts (GUI)